About Dog Parasites

 - Determining the severity and possible sources of flea infestation and intestinal parasite infection

-- Testing for an existing heartworm infection before starting on a heartworm preventative
+- Testing for an existing heartworm infection before starting a heartworm preventive

 - Performing a fecal exam to detect the presence of intestinal parasites